Jollywatt/typst-fletcher/docs/manual.typ

 === CeTZ integration

 Currently, only straight and arc connectors are supported.
-However, an escape hatch is provided with the `render` argument of #fn-link("arrow-diagram()") so you can intercept diagram data and draw things using CeTZ directly.
+However, an escape hatch is provided with the `render` argument of #fn-link("diagram()") so you can intercept diagram data and draw things using CeTZ directly.

 Here is an example of how you might hack together a Bézier connector using the same node anchoring and arrow head functions that this package provides:

 #stack(dir: ltr, spacing: 1fr, ..code-example(```typ
-#arrow-diagram(
+#fletcher.diagram(
 	node((0,0), $A$),
 	node((2,1), [Bézier]),
 	render: (grid, nodes, edges, options) => {